kurves/Deploy-Infrastructure-as-Code-IaC/networkREADME.md

 **SubnetRouteTableAssociation**
 In order to associate subnets with our route table, we will need to use a SubnetRouteTableAssociation resource

-This only takes two properties, which are the id's used for our RouteTable and our Subnet.
+This only takes two properties, which are the id's used for
+- RouteTable
+- Subnet.
 You can see references used in the example from our video lesson above.